roman-milk/roman-milk.github.io/banging-on-the-telephone.md

+===

- ****** Banging on the Telephone ****** bygeronimo_appleby© 'He he,' Jamie chuckled.
+'He he,' Jamie chuckled.
 'Sounds like we're going to have fun when I get back,' then, just as Richard was pushing the head of his cock into the centre of Helen's opening Jamie finished off the conversation.
 'I'd better let you get back to work, thanks for the dirty talk babe, and set up a night with Richard, Ok?'

  'Ok honey,' Helen tried to speak normally but finding it difficult as Richard was just then stretching her pussy open with his cock.
 'Glad you had fun, Ciao.'